googleapis/google-cloud-java/google-cloud-translate/README.md

 About Google Translation
 --------------------

-[Google Translation][google-translate] provides a simple programmatic interface for translating an arbitrary string into any supported language.
+[Google Translation][cloud-translate] provides a simple programmatic interface for translating an arbitrary string into any supported language.
 Translation is highly responsive, so websites and applications can integrate with Translation API for fast, dynamic translation of source text from the source language to a target language (e.g., French to English).
 Language detection is also available in cases where the source language is unknown.

-See the [Translation quickstart](https://cloud.google.com/translate/v2/quickstart) for more details on how to activate Google Translation for your project.
+See the [Translation quickstart][cloud-translate-quickstart] for more details on how to activate Google Translation for your project.

 See the [Translation client library docs][translate-client-lib-docs] to learn how to interact with